sebastian2696/sudoku-solver/README.md

 ## Overview

-Given an input file (or eventually an image), will solve a Sudoku puzzle.
+Given an input file, this program will solve a Sudoku puzzle at a ridiculously fast rate.

 1. Read input file into an array.
 2. Solve.